microsoft/qsharp/katas/README.md

 Visit [Learn with Azure Quantum katas](https://quantum.microsoft.com/experience/quantum-katas) to try the new online Azure Quantum katas experience, with integrated assistance from Copilot in Azure Quantum.

+## Build Katas Locally

+We need to build the `playground` module to see the built katas locally.
+For the detailed instructions, refer to [Building PlayGround Locally](../playground/README.md#building-playground-locally).

 ## Rust crate

 The katas crate exposes an API to check solutions for exercises.